ShaileshWasti/ShaileshWasti.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the Department of Electrical Engineering at the [University of Tennessee at Chattanooga](https://www.utc.edu/).
-My research interest lies in the study of distributed algorithms, market design, control, and optimization of the power system, and the economics of power systems.
+I am a PhD candidate in the [Department of Energy and Mineral Engineering](https://www.eme.psu.edu/) at the [Pennsylvania State University](https://www.psu.edu/).